darxis/EntityFramework.LazyLoading/README.md

     }
 }
 ```
-4. That's all, LazyLoading enabled.
+4. That's all, LazyLoading enabled!
+It was so easy, wasn't it?